It finally came last Thursday,

 Life got really hard.

-*I was told by my new bishop that I would not be eligible to serve a mission.
+*I was told by my new bishop that I would not be eligible to

 That was one of the hardest meetings I have ever had.